cpjobling/eg-150-textbook/signals_and_systems/signals/index.md

 +++ {"slideshow": {"slide_type": "notes"}}

 Because discrete-time signals are defined as sequences, it is easy to define and plot a sequence in MATLAB.
-For example, to redraw Fig. {ref}`dt-signal`, execute the following code.
+For example, to redraw {ref}`dt-signal`, execute the following code.

 ```{code-cell}
 ---